renslightsaber/korean-whisper-finetune-example/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py
 ```

-## [🤗 accelerate] Train(=Fine-Tune)
+## 🤗 huggingface's [`accelerate`](https://huggingface.co/docs/accelerate/index) (based on 🔥 Pytorch) Train
-: you can train your code with 🤗 huggingface's [`accelerate`](https://huggingface.co/docs/accelerate/index).
+you can train your code with 🤗 huggingface's [`accelerate`](https://huggingface.co/docs/accelerate/index).
 This package can make you feel more comfortable to use multi-gpu training, mixed precisions and others.
 I am sure.
-Of course, this code is based on 🔥 Pytorch.
-Also, you can use various fine-tune methods including `LoRA` fine-tune method with 🤗 huggingface's [`peft`](https://huggingface.co/docs/peft/index)
+Of course, this code is based on 🔥 `Pytorch`.
+Also, you can use various fine-tune methods including `LoRA` fine-tune method with 🤗 huggingface's [`peft`](https://huggingface.co/docs/peft/index).

 First, you should move to the `hf`.
 ```